percona/pmm-doc/docs/manage/server-admin-gui.md

 * Setting the slider to *High* decreases the time between collection, resulting in high-resolution metrics (and higher disk usage).

+!!! note

-**NOTE**: If there is poor network connectivity between PMM Server and PMM Client, or between PMM Client and the database server it is monitoring, scraping every second may not be possible when the network latency is greater than 1 second.
+    If there is poor network connectivity between PMM Server and PMM Client, or between PMM Client and the database server it is monitoring, scraping every second may not be possible when the network latency is greater than 1 second.

 ## Telemetry